ministryofjustice/modernisation-platform-environments/.devcontainer/README.md

 ## GitHub Codespaces

-To launch a GitHub Codespace, use the button below:
+To launch a GitHub Codespace, use the button below

 [![Open in Codespace](https://github.com/codespaces/badge.svg)](https://codespaces.new/ministryofjustice/modernisation-platform-environments)